 In August of 2017, Dennis became a member of the critically-acclaimed Boston group, North Shore Acappella, following the passing of longtime member and friend, Paul Lopes.
 The group performs often all around New England.

-Dennis' long awaited, self-produced, debut album entitled, "I Think We're Gonna Make It" is set to be released in April of 2020 on SoulTownie Records.
+Dennis' long awaited, self-produced, debut album entitled, "I Think We're Gonna Make It" was released in 2020 on SoulTownie Records.